mdabrowski1990/uds/README.rst

 - cons:
     - modest documentation
     - only a few communication interfaces are supported
-    - only Client side communication is handled
+    - only Client side communication can be handled
     - limited communication parameters configuration